Or, San Miguel?

 Words by Dalene Heck / Photography by Pete Heck

-When we started faintly planning for our romp through Mexico, San Miguel de Allende was near the top of our must-see list.
-It had everything we were looking for: a small and colorful colonial city up in the Bajio mountains, a welcome refuge after the heat of a coastal stay, and San Miguel gets rave reviews from most everyone we know, including some Mexican friends.
+It had everything we were looking for: a small and colourful colonial city up in the Bajio mountains, a welcome refuge after the heat of a coastal stay, and San Miguel de Allende gets rave reviews from almost everyone we know, including some Mexican friends.

 First impressions had us second-guessing our decision.